 Medicines may be difficult to swallow for many reasons, including the following:

 - Some liquid medicines have an unpleasant taste and children may not like taking them.
 Read more about tips on how to give medicines to babies and children.

 - A child may not be able to swallow tablets or capsules.
 There is no set age at which children are able to swallow solid medicines; some can find it difficult until they reach their early teens.

-- Older adults who have weakened muscles around the food pipe (oesophagus) because of ageing may find it difficult.
+- Older adults who have weakened muscles around their food pipe (oesophagus) because of ageing may find it difficult to swallow medicines.

-Some medicines can cause severe discomfort and inflammation of your food pipe (oesophagus).
-This usually happens if taking tablets or capsules without drinking enough water to help the medicine pass from your mouth into your stomach or lying down while taking your medicine (not sitting upright).
+Yes, some medicines can cause severe discomfort and inflammation of your food pipe (oesophagus).
+This usually happens if you take tablets or capsules without drinking enough water to help the medicine pass from your mouth into your stomach or lying down while taking your medicine (not sitting upright).

 This can cause pain and discomfort and make swallowing difficult.
 Medicines that are commonly known to have this effect include doxycycline, clindamycin, alendronate, aspirin and other NSAIDs (ibuprofen, naproxen, diclofenac), potassium chloride, and ferrous sulfate.

 You can minimise, or even avoid, this discomfort by: